 On all trips, users with optional assistance status may be accompanied by a travel companion if they wish.
-Seats are guaranteed for travel companions, but the user must indicate that they will be accompanied when reserving their trip.
+Seats are not guaranteed for travel companions, as they depend on vehicle capacity at the time of the trip.
+The user must indicate that they will be accompanied when reserving their trip.

 Permission to have an optional travel companion is not granted to service users who have no motor disability, as the help of a companion would allow them to use the bus and métro network.

 - If you are a parent, you may travel with your child or children under age 14.

 - If you are under age 14, you may travel with both parents and, if needed, a travel companion.

 You are not entitled to a travel companion if having one makes you able to use the bus and métro network.

 Photo of a driver ensuring that the customer is handed over to a person in charge.

 This form of travel assistance may be granted temporarily to service users with specific needs to help them become familiar with paratransit service and eventually be able to use it on their own.

 Travel companions in the bus and métro network